Vice Ganda: Personal life

-Vice Ganda does not mind being addressed with either masculine or feminine pronouns, identifying as non-binary.
+Vice Ganda is non-binary and does not mind being addressed with either masculine or feminine pronouns.
 He has advocated for queer rights and representation throughout his career.

 Vice Ganda reportedly suffered from depression due to career issues and personal problems.
 One of his biggest life inspirations is his teacher who told him to "always follow his dreams no matter how big or wild they are."
 Since November 2018, he has been in a relationship with Ion Perez, a member of the supporting cast on It's Showtime.
 On his YouTube vlog uploaded on February 13, 2022, he revealed that he and Perez underwent a commitment ceremony on October 19, 2021, at The Little Vegas Chapel in Las Vegas, Nevada.

 Politics

 Vice Ganda endorsed Davao City mayor Rodrigo Duterte for president, during the 2016 Philippine presidential election, and had him on as a guest for Gandang Gabi, Vice!, his late-night television show.
 For the 2022 Philippine presidential election, he endorsed Vice President Leni Robredo for president.
 At Robredo's miting de avance (final rally before election day), he also endorsed her running mate Senator Kiko Pangilinan for vice president.